TheTobster1232/codespace-desktop-debian1/README.md

 Applications Menu → Internet → Firefox ESR
 Applications Menu → Internet → Chromium (no‑sandbox)

-Chromium must be launched using the included no‑sandbox script:
+Chromium **must** be launched using the included no‑sandbox script:

 ./.devcontainer/chromium-nosandbox.sh

-This is required because Codespaces containers do not support Chromium’s sandbox.
+This is required because Codespaces containers run as root and do not support Chromium’s sandbox.

 ### Audio
 PulseAudio starts automatically.